 When you think of prepping, are you thinking of surviving the aftermath of a hurricane or earthquake?
 As bad as those can be, are you looking ahead to a time when we won’t have running water, electricity, gasoline for vehicles or other modern conveniences for weeks, months, or even years?

 To take the long view of survival, long term emergency preparedness calls for Prepper’s Long Term Survival Guide, by Jim Cobb.
 It will help you think through and plan how you’ll survive long after a catastrophic disaster strikes.

 Only God knows whether we’ll experience a sudden collapse of life as we know it or a slow burn descent.
 Maybe it will be started by an event like a terrorist attack or a pandemic that snowballs.
 Or maybe it’s a combination of these.
 In any event, we must consider the possibilities and figure out how we’ll survive.

 Jim Cobb was my guest on DestinySurvival Radio.
-He’s been on before, and it’s only been a few months since we talked about his previous book.
-Below I’ll share a few observations from my reading of this latest book and our conversation about it.
+He’s been on before to talk about his previous book.
+Below I’ll share a few observations from my reading of this book and our conversation about it.

 An Experienced Prepper